-At a full council meeting on Monday 15th July, Walsall Labour group tabled a motion to call for a legal transit site to be identified and established within Walsall to address ongoing issues with illegal encampments across the borough.
+At a full council meeting on Monday 15th July, Walsall Labour group tabled a motion to call for a legal transit site to be identified and established within Walsall to address ongoing issues with unauthorised encampments across the borough.

 The Walsall Labour motion was rejected and defeated unanimously by the Conservative council members and cabinet.
 It said that a working party had been established to discuss the issue and will include consultation with residents before any site is identified before commencing a lengthy planning process.